Caesarea Philippi was a Roman city by Mount Hermon. And since Jesus visited it, it has become an important Christian pilgrimage destination.

 And here is a closeup map of the area:

 Caesarea Philippi means Philip’s Caesarea.
-During the Roman period, Philipp II founded his capital city by Mount Hermon and Hermon stream and named it after Caesar and himself.
+During the Roman period, Philipp II founded his capital city by Mount Hermon and Hermon Stream, naming it after Caesar and himself.

 Herod’s son and heir, Philip II, established a city which he named Caesarea Philippi, in order to distinguish it from Caesarea Maritima, on the shore of the Mediterranean Sea.

 Note: unless stated otherwise, all quotes were taken from the official website.

 The city was renamed Paneas for its association with the god Pan.
 And today, we know it as Banias (a mispronunciation of Paneas in Arabic).

 Note: do not confuse Caesarea Philippi, this site, and Caesarea National Park.
 The latter was founded by Herod the Great and located on the Middeterenian Sea’s seashore.

 The Greek god Pan, after whom the place was named – Panyas (in Arabic: Banyas) – was ritually worshipped in the region of the nature reserve.
 At the front of the Banyas cave, there are remains of a temple built by King Herod in honor of the god Pan.